Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Experiment

 \subsubsection{Sequential Policy Teaching}

-\begin{scontents}[store-env=why seg is probably better 2] Besides reducing the policy learning complexity, the proposed segmentation has the advantage of keeping the semantic meaning intended by the users, which we extrapolate to be helpful to them, improving their capabilities of providing useful corrections and hence benefiting the learning process. \end{scontents}
+Besides reducing the policy learning complexity, the proposed segmentation has the advantage of keeping the semantic meaning intended by the users, which we extrapolate to be helpful to them, improving their capabilities of providing useful corrections and hence benefiting the learning process.

 Nevertheless, a generic learning framework that considers segments would also require learning a full \gls{smdp}, a problem we avoid with the simplifications made in Section \ref{subsec: smdp}, given that our goal is to evaluate the differences from the human teacher's perspective.